 Youth First is one of the only LGBTQ-focused programs in North Texas that addresses the challenges LGBTQ teens face at home, school and in the community.

-Youth First serves LGBTQ and Allied youth, ages 12-18 and equips them with the tools and resources they need to lead an authentic life through year-round, free programming that decreases high-risk behaviors, reduces social isolation, and increases self-esteem.
+Youth First serves LGBTQ and Allied youth, ages 12-18 and equips them with the tools and resources they need to live an authentic life through year-round, free programming that decreases high-risk behaviors, reduces social isolation, and increases self-esteem.

 Support Groups and Education Reduce High-Risk Behaviors